-Emission factors provide the relationship between the amount of pollution produced and the amount of raw material processed, or number of product units produced.
+An emission factor is defined as the average emission rate of a given pollutant for a given source, relative to units of activity.
 These are generally derived from measurements made on various sources representative of an emission sector, the concentrations of elements in fuels burnt, or stoichiometric or empirical relationships between emissions and specific activities.
-Examples of emission factors include the amount of $NO_x$ emitted from a car per kilometre it travels and the amount of $SO_2$ emitted from a power station per tonne of coal burned.
+Examples of emission factors include the amount of NOx emitted from a car per kilometre it travels and the amount of SO2 emitted from a power station per tonne of coal burned.